 With a 96% would-eat-again score and the overall highest rating at 7.7, Tartine (of the San Francisco bakery fame) was the clear winner of the tasting.
-At a cup of oil per one loaf, it’s also hands-down the most decadent.
+With one cup of oil per loaf, it’s also hands-down the most decadent.
 It has a VERY moist, tight-crumbed, melt-in-your-mouth texture akin to cake with a spice mix that is heavy on the cinnamon (5 teaspoons!) and nutmeg.
 Most importantly, it has a crazy-delicious lid of sugar that shatters when you slice into it.
 It makes a giant mess and is virtually irresistible.

 I chose Haley’s recipe since it was one of the only recipes I found that used all dark brown sugar.
 Ultimately, this resulted in a super caramelized looking loaf with an excellent crumb and a crowd-pleasing, well-balanced spice profile (one of my personal favorites).
 This loaf took a well-deserved 2nd place–did I mention it’s a one-bowl affair?
 It would be a knockout for best-flavor-for-least-effort except that you do have to cream butter, which is not my personal favorite kitchen task.